TrellixVulnTeam/swahilipython_SCMU/Doc/faq/programming.rst

        ...  # do something with x ...

-How do you remove duplicates from a list?
+How do you remove duplicates kutoka a list?
 -----------------------------------------

 See the Python Cookbook for a long discussion of many ways to do this:

    https://code.activestate.com/recipes/52560/

-If you don't mind reordering the list, sort it and then scan from the end of the list, deleting duplicates as you go::
+If you don't mind reordering the list, sort it and then scan kutoka the end of the list, deleting duplicates as you go::

    if mylist: